woptimize/wop-responsive-block-settings/readme.txt

 = Is the plugin compatible with any theme or plugin? =

-Yes, the plugin is designed to work seamlessly with any theme or plugin.
+Yes, the plugin is designed to work seamlessly with any theme or plugin, extending the block editor.
 If you encounter any issues, please report them through the WordPress support forum.

+= Is the plugin compatible with Elementor or other page builders? =

+No, the plugin is designed to work exclusively with the WordPress block editor (Gutenberg).

 = How can I request support, report a bug, or suggest a feature? =